What kind of student is admitted to Trinity?

 Applicants should be well prepared for Trinity's academic work, and desirous and capable of contributing to campus and community activities.
 Trinity is keenly interested in attracting and admitting candidates who not only give ample proof of academic prowess, but also show evidence of such personal qualities as honesty, fairness, compassion, altruism, leadership, and initiative in their high school years.

-The first-year class is limited to about 590 women and men, and is drawn from a careful review of more than 6,000 individually considered applications each year.
+The first-year class is limited to approximately 600 women and men, and is drawn from a careful review of more than 7,000 individually considered applications each year.

 Applicants are judged on:

 We seek candidates who demonstrate a willingness to take an interest in the lives and welfare of others or to place themselves in situations that call for personal initiative and leadership.
 We believe that such experiences develop an individual's appreciation of ethical issues and may well enhance the capacity to make a difference in the society one will enter as a college graduate.

 If you’d like to attend a truly distinguished, innovative liberal arts college with a tradition of excellence and a unique relevance to the ever-changing world, we invite you to apply to